Set

 {22, 80, 443}

 Set comprehensions are often clearer in configuration files, especially when the body is large.
 They are also more general: set comprehensions support arbitrary nesting, filtering with if, and let-bindings are accessible to the inner scope.
-Still, flat_map can be useful, especially for iteratively refining a query in an rcl query command.
+Still, flat_map_dedup can be useful, especially for iteratively refining a query in an rcl query command.

 group_by